Find Grad Schools

 11 Yearly Graduations

 Hunter College comes in at #13 on our list of the most popular colleges offering master's degrees in clinical laboratory science.
 Roughly 24,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 11 people received their master's degree in clinical laboratory science from Hunter.
-Around 64% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+During the most recent year for which we have data, 11 people received their master's degree in clinical laboratory science from Hunter.
+About 73% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 11 Yearly Graduations

 The 13th most popular school in the country for clinical laboratory science majors who are seeking their master's degree is The University of Tennessee - Health Science Center.
-The average in-state tuition for full-time undergraduates is $9,390 per year, while in-state graduate students, on average, pay $14,190 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to clinical laboratory science majors at UTHSC.
-About 100% of this group were women, and 55% were students from an underrepresented racial-ethnic group.
+Roughly 3,100 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,696 per year, while in-state graduate students, on average, pay $13,148 per year.
+During the most recent year for which we have data, 11 people received their master's degree in clinical laboratory science from UTHSC.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #15